Types of accommodation

 The activation of SAI reception projects depends on funding provided directly by the Ministry of the Interior (and not by the Prefectures, as for CAS and first reception centres) to the local authority.
 The latter must voluntarily apply to host a reception project in its territory and submit a detailed project to the Ministry, asking for funding.
 The application is evaluated by a commission and, if deemed appropriate, the local project is financed for a period usually equal to 3 years.
 At the end of the period financed, the Municipality holder of the project can ask the Ministry for a new three-year funding.[31]

-SAI projects, even if more stable than CAS as they are based on multi annual funding that promotes the quality of interventions, are by nature “more fragile”, because adherence to the SAI system and the maintenance of such projects are entirely dependent on a local political will.[29]
-As mentioned, the decision by the Governments to maintain these projects in existence solely based on a voluntary adhesion by municipalities constitutes an important limitation to their widespread distribution on the national territory, which does not go in the direction of greater availability of places in this system and does not facilitate immediate access by asylum seekers to the system.
+SAI projects, even if more stable than CAS as they are based on multi annual funding that promotes the quality of interventions, are by nature “more fragile”, because adherence to the SAI system and the maintenance of such projects are entirely dependent on the will of local administrations.[32]
+As mentioned, the decision by the Governments to maintain these projects in existence solely based on a voluntary adhesion by municipalities constitutes an important limitation to their widespread distribution on the national territory, which does not go in the direction of greater availability of places in this system and does not facilitate immediate access to the system, even for the limited number of asylum seekers who would be entitled to it.

-On 28 February 2023, the SAI network comprised 934 projects, for a total of 43,923 places financed, of which 679 projects (36,821 places) for ordinary beneficiaries, 214(6,299 places) for unaccompanied minors and 41 projects (803 places) for people with living with mental health conditions or physical disability.
-As previously mentioned, the opening of a SAI project depends on the sole will of the local administration responsible (mostly municipalities), so there is no proportional distribution in Italy: this means that the presence of SAI projects on the territory is uneven and often concentrated in Southern Italy (alone, the regions of Calabria, Campania, Apulia and Sicily count 488 projects, over 52% of the national total).[30]
+On 28 November 2023, the SAI network comprised 914 projects, for a total of 37,920 places financed, of which 31,155 places for ordinary beneficiaries, 6,006 places for unaccompanied minors and 759 places for people living with mental health conditions or physical disability.
+As previously mentioned, the opening of a SAI project depends on the sole will of the local administration responsible (mostly municipalities), so there is no proportional distribution in Italy: this means that the presence of SAI projects on the territory is uneven and often concentrated in Southern Italy.[33]

-While the SAI system has been slowly but constantly expanded throughout the country in the 20 years since it was set up,[31] the total amount of available places is still largely inadequate to meet the existing needs.
-For this reason, CAS and emergency accommodations still need to be opened and maintained.
+While the SAI system has been slowly but constantly expanded throughout the country in the 20 years since it was set up,[34] the total amount of available places is still largely inadequate to meet the existing needs.
 Furthermore, historically, the number of SAI seats funded by the Government and the number of SAI seats active and available differ by several thousands.
 This has been happening because of bureaucratic delays as well as organisational and logistical issues.

 As evidenced by the extensive work of Actionaid,[35] at the date of 31 December 2021, the SAI system had more than 10 thousand funded but unavailable places.
 A more recent reportage from the magazine Altreconomia[36] showed that, in October 2022, against over 44,000 funded places within the SAI system, only 35,000 of them were available and even fewer, 33,000, were actually used.